Geeksltd/Olive/Integration/Olive.Microservices/Integration.md

 The Api.Proxy.dll tool will generate a *.Net class library project* and compile that into a **private nuget package** for use in your consumer services.

-> **NOTE**: This tool requires that Nuget.exe is available in your system's environment path.

 It will generate the following classes:
 - A class will be generated with the *same class name and namespace* as the Api controller.
 - A DTO class will be generated for each of the following: